AlexMakesSoftware/todo_django/README.md

 ```
 python -c "from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())"
 ```

+Set this to whatever your domain name is:
+MY_HOST = "my-app.example.com"

+I suggest this for the static assets folder, but you can use whatever you like:
+STATIC_ASSETS_FOLDER = "var/www/static/"

 Don't source control '.env'! - this is are your environment-specific (and secret) settings.